The Real Cost Savings of AI Receptionists (With Actual Numbers)

 This article breaks down the full financial picture, because the cost comparison between traditional phone answering and AI receptionists isn't even close once you look at the complete numbers.
 If you're already sold on the idea and just want to pick the right one, jump to our guide on how to hire an AI receptionist.

-Let's start with the most common setup: a full-time, in-house receptionist.
+Let's start with the most common setup: a full-time, in-house receptionist on your own payroll.

 Direct Salary